 Musicators is a free online platform where music teachers can create and share exercises from beginner to upper intermediate levels and assign them to their students, supporting both synchronous and asynchronous teaching methods.

 Musicators started as a passion project in 2018 to experiment with digital devices in music education.
 Since then, we bring together music teachers from all around the world to share their music and knowledge with their students and colleagues.
-Teachers can create nine different exercise types inspired by the Kodály method to effectively develop musical skills and competences.
+Teachers can create ten different exercise types inspired by the Kodály method to effectively develop musical skills and competences.
 To save more time on preparation, exercises can be automatically generated with a few clicks from a newly created or an uploaded score.